sagan/simplegoproxy/README.md

 Simplegoproxy provides a http admin UI at `/admin/` path, e.g. `http://localhost:3000/admin/` .
 The admin UI allow users to generate entrypoint url for a target url and view history records of generated entrypoint urls.
 All data are stored in the browser local storage.

-### "unix://" and "file://" urls
+### "unix://", "file://", "rclone://" urls

-If `-enable-unix` or `-enable-file` flag is set, Simplegoproxy will support target urls of "unix://" or "file://" scheme, respectively.
+If `-enable-unix` or `-enable-file` or `-enable-rclone` flag is set, Simplegoproxy will support some additional schemes of urls, respectively.

 - `-enable-unix` : Make Simplegoproxy supports URLs of http(s) over unix domain socket in local file system.
 Target url example: `unix://path/to/socket:http://server/path`.
 Use `:` to split http resource url with the unix domain socket file path.
 - `-enable-file` : Make Simplegoproxy supports `file://` urls, which reference to local file system files.
 Target url example: `file:///root/foo.txt`.
 Dir listing is also supported.
+- `-enable-rclone` : Make Simplegoproxy supports `rclone://` urls, which reference to a file in [rclone](https://github.com/rclone/rclone) remote.
+Target url example: `rclone://remote/path/to/file.txt`.
+It lookups rclone from PATH and use default rclone config file location (`~/.config/rclone.conf`).
+To use other locations, use `-rclone-binary` and `-rclone-config` flags.

 ## Security tips